vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 .. note::

-    If the Storm runtime is cancelled, there will will be no `err` or `fini` messages sent.
+    If the Storm runtime is cancelled for some reason, there will will be no ``err`` or ``fini`` messages sent.
 This is because the task cancellation may tear down the channel and we would have an async task blocking on attempting to send data to a closed channel.

 node\:edits